18F/tts-buy-cloudgov-3pao/solicitation_documents/RFQ.md

 This acquisition will be administered by the following individuals, who will also monitor vendor performance:

-1. GSA Technical Point of Contact: Britta Gustafson

-2. GSA TTS Contracting Officer: Michelle McNellis
+GSA TTS Contracting Officer: Kirsten Green

-3. GSA TTS Contracting Officer Representative: Will be assigned at time
+GSA TTS Contracting Officer Representative: Will be provided at time of award GSA Technical Point of Contact: Will be provided at time of award
-    > of award

 10.0 Post Award and Kickoff Meeting
 ===================================